MaksimDzhangirov/backendBankExample/docs/part43-eng.md

 in this file, but the most important thing that we're gonna use is the `RegisterSimpleBankHandlerServer()` function.

+## Run the HTTP gateway server using generated code

 OK, now let's learn how to run the HTTP gateway server with this generated code.